Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 The second ring we looked at was a 1.00ct D SI2 round diamond in a funky white gold solitaire setting for SG$12,034.
 As we mentioned above, it was poorly cut and not eye-clean.

-Here is a comparable 1.00ct D color, SI2 clarity round diamond for SG$5,665.
+Here is a comparable 1.00ct D color, SI2 clarity round diamond from Blue Nile for SG$5,665.
 I wasn’t able to find a perfectly similar setting.
 However, this is a comparable setting in terms of price that sells for SG$795.
 In total, the price is SG$6,460, or 47% cheaper than the Goldheart ring.

 For perspective, you can get a far superior diamond for that price.
-Here is a stunning 1.20ct D color, SI1 clarity round diamond for SG$10,304.
+Here is a stunning 1.20ct D color, SI1 clarity round diamond from Blue Nile for SG$10,304.
 This diamond is vastly superior in every way (cut, clarity, size).
 If you add it to the same ring you’re still saving $1,000 compared to the ring sold by Goldheart.

 The ambiance and customer service at the Goldheart stores we visited were both well above average.
 We loved both of the salespeople we worked with.
 Overall, Goldheart’s service was excellent at both of the locations we visited.